walkerh1/take-home-exercises/README.md

 <pre>k = i*(i+1)/2</pre>
 We can rearrange this equation to get:
 <pre>0 = i^2 + i - 2k</pre>
-Then to solve for i > 0, we can apply the usual formula for solving quadratics, which simplifies to:
+Then to solve for i >= 1, we can apply the usual formula for solving quadratics, which simplifies to:
 <pre>i = (-1 + sqrt(1 + 8k))/2</pre>
-This will return some i>0.
-All we then need to do is check firstly whether i is an integer, and secondly whether i <= n (note that we always have i > 0 if k > 0).
-If it satisfies both these conditions, then the unlucky number is encountered during the collection of money, and so we return the value (b) above.
+This will return some i >= 1 (since we always have k >= 1).
+Then all we need to do is check, firstly, whether i is an integer and, secondly, whether i <= n.
+If it satisfies both of these conditions, then the unlucky number is encountered during the collection of money, and so we return the value (b) above.
 If not, the unlucky number is not encountered, and we return the value (a).
 This algorithm runs in O(1) time and uses O(1) space.

 To run Q2, type the following command into the command-line:
 ```
 $ python3 q2.py
 ```
-Then enter a value n, and then enter a value for k.
-The result will be then be printed to stdout.
+Then enter a value n, *and then* enter a value for k.
+The result will be printed to stdout.

 ## Tests